A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

-It enables learning-oriented assurance and also turns unexplained anomalies into explainable risks with documented hypotheses \cite{burton2022causal}.
-Its limitations include reliance on expert judgment and explanation plausibility, and susceptibility to confirmation bias without cross-validation.
+It enables learning-oriented assurance and transforms unexplained anomalies into explainable risks with documented hypotheses \cite{burton2022causal}.
+Its limitations include reliance on expert judgment and the plausibility of explanations, as well as susceptibility to confirmation bias without cross-validation.

 The example scenario is: \\ \textit{"AI-based risk management system kept crashing after long use.
 Engineers hypothesised it was due to memory leaks (H1), corrupted user data (H2), and overheating (H3).
-After testing/observation, confirmed memory leaks was the root cause (i.e., updated the memory management module, and the crashes stopped)."}
+After testing/observation, confirmed memory leaks were the root cause (i.e., updated the memory management module, and the crashes stopped)."}

 \textbf{Statistical- quantifying uncertainty and marginal risk}